bosgnoom/ansible-pis/README.md

 inventory sources with a directory, as described [here](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html#using-multiple-inventory-sources)

 To find which Raspberry Pi is online, a python script parses the output of `arp-scan`.
 The result is returned in json.
+This script will have to be rewritten, but it works for now...

 ### Ansible playbook development